($160 Northern Territory)

 How we purchase coffee

 There are times when we need to purchase 'spot' that is, an importer (broker) here in Australia already has the coffee in their warehouse here.
 If we can't purchase a larger amount directly, a coffee we've purchased might run out quicker than we expected, or the quality hasn't meet our expectations, we need to make a spot purchase.
-In this process we continue to ask for transparency form the broker before we secure a lot.
+In this process we continue to ask for transparency from the broker before we secure a lot.

 Now, let's look at a recent coffee, as an example to what farmgate means in context to other trading models.
+Each coffee & blend has a Transparency Report published, which you can find on the product page.

 This is the price which a coffee producer, or cooperative directly receive for their coffee in parchment (coffee cherry that has been wet milled, but not yet dry-milled).
 Or, any agricultural product for that matter- it's a common term in trading which 'the market' deems as the value of the good.
 The product could be wool, grain, or beef.
 The value of that good will fluctuate based on demand, primarily.
 The deemed value of the good may be higher than cost of production, i.e. the producer would earn a profit.
 Or, the deemed market value of the good maybe lower than cost of production, meaning the producer will lose money.